Thermally Robust Cooperative Function in Mechanical Networks: Melting Temperature

 \section{Melting Temperature}

-To maintain cooperative binding, not only must the dimensionful crossover temperature $T^*$ but also the denaturation (melting) temperature $T_M$ must lie above biologically relevant temperatures.
+To maintain allosteric functionality, not only must the dimensional crossover temperature $T^*$ but also the denaturation (melting) temperature $T_M$ must lie above biologically relevant temperatures.
 While $T^*$ is controlled by thermal fluctuations at specific target sites, $T_M$ reflects the loss of overall structural stability due to fluctuations across the entire network.
 To quantify these, we adopt a generalized Lindemann parameter.

 Originally introduced to capture the solid-to-liquid transition, the Lindemann criterion hypothesizes that crystalline solids melt when the ratio $L$ of the root-mean-square atomic fluctuations to interatomic spacing exceeds some threshold, $L_M$, where $L_M \sim 0.15$ \cite{Lindemann1984calculation}.
 This concept has been extended to finite inhomogeneous systems such as proteins by replacing the interatomic spacing with the mean nearest-neighbor distance \cite{Stillinger1990JChemPhys, Zhou1999JMB, Faraggi2018J.Biomol.Struct.Dyn.}.
 For such systems, melting transitions occur at a threshold $L_M$ in the range $0.14-0.19$, remarkably close to the value for crystalline solids \cite{Zhou1999JMB,Marina2017pnas}.
-In our spring system, the Lindemann parameter can be expressed in linear response in terms of the vibrational modes as (see \textit{Materials and Methods}):
+In our spring system, the Lindemann parameter can be expressed in linear response (\textit{Appendix \ref{apA}}) in terms of the vibrational modes as:

 and as before, we exclude the trivial zero modes from the sum over eigenmodes $j$.
 Here, $l_i$ are the equilibrium lengths of bonds.
 The melting temperature is then